Angie Bolen: Season 6

 In the sixth-season premiere, the fugitive couple, now under the aliases of Angie and Nick Bolen, buys a house on Wisteria Lane in Fairview, Eagle State, with their nineteen-year-old son, Danny (Beau Mirchoff).
-While Angie hesitantly befriends the other women on the street, Danny takes a liking to Julie Mayer (Andrea Bowen), a neighbor who eventually rejects his attempts to form a romantic relationship.
-When Julie falls into a coma after being strangled, Danny is the prime suspect, thus creating tension between Angie and Julie's mother, Susan Mayer (Teri Hatcher).
+While Angie hesitantly befriends the other women on the street, but when Julie falls into a coma after being strangled, Danny is the prime suspect, thus creating tension between Angie and Julie's mother, Susan Mayer (Teri Hatcher).
 However, Danny is cleared of all charges when his alibi is validated.
-Meanwhile, neighbor Katherine Mayfair (Dana Delany) befriends Angie while experiencing a nervous breakdown as a result of Mike Delfino (James Denton) marrying Susan rather than her.
-When Katherine begins to question Angie's past, Angie tells Susan that Katherine may have strangled Julie as an act of revenge.

-Angie takes a job at the catering company of her neighbor, Bree Hodge (Marcia Cross), and a friendship develops.
+Angie takes a job at the catering company of her neighbor, Bree Hodge (Marcia Cross).
 Later, Angie learns that Nick had an affair with Julie prior to her attack, but she forgives him for this betrayal.
-When Julie rejects Danny once more, he attempts suicide by swallowing a large amount of pills.
-Angie and Nick admit him to the hospital, where he awakens with temporary memory loss and tells Nurse Mona Clark (Maria Cominis), that his name is Tyler.
-Mona assumes that the family is in the witness relocation program, but Danny fully reveals his family's secret.
+After Danny attempts suicide, Angie and Nick admit him to the hospital.
+When he awakens with temporary memory loss, he tells Nurse Mona Clark (Maria Cominis), that his name is Tyler and reveals his family's secret.
 Mona demands $67,000 from the Bolens in return for her silence but is killed by a plane that makes an emergency landing on Wisteria Lane soon after.

-Later, Danny begins to date Ana Solis (Maiara Walsh), the fun-loving niece of Gabrielle (Eva Longoria Parker) and Carlos Solis (Ricardo Antonio Chavira).
-Gabrielle and Carlos overhear Angie and Nick fighting about their secret, which prompts them to send Ana to a modeling academy in New York for her safety.
+Later, Danny begins to date Ana Solis (Maiara Walsh), the niece of Gabrielle (Eva Longoria Parker) and Carlos Solis (Ricardo Antonio Chavira).
+After Gabrielle and Carlos overhear Angie and Nick fighting about their secret, they send Ana to a modeling academy in New York for her safety.
 Danny follows Ana without his parents' knowledge.
-Angie and Gabrielle travel to New York to bring Danny home and Angie confesses her past to Gabrielle in confidence.
+Angie and Gabrielle travel to New York to bring Danny home and Angie confesses her past to Gabrielle.
 Patrick tracks Angie back to Fairview, where he hits Nick with his car.
 While Nick is in the hospital, Patrick moves into the Bolen home and takes Angie and Danny hostage and forces Angie to build him a second bomb.
 He plants the bomb inside the house and activates it with a detonator from down the street.
 However, the bomb in the house was a decoy; Angie had planted the actual bomb in the detonator.
-Patrick dies in the explosion and Angie and Nick, still on the run from the FBI, relocate to Atlanta, Georgia while Danny moves to New York to be closer to his grandmother and Ana.
+Patrick dies in the explosion and Angie and Nick, still on the run from the FBI, relocate to Atlanta, Georgia while Danny moves to New York.